Rawal77/ml-learning-journey/README.md

     - Frequency histograms show raw counts
     - Relative frequency histograms display proportions or percentages, making comparisons easier across different sample sizes
   - Stem-and-Leaf Diagrams – A simple yet effective way to organize numerical data while preserving individual values.
 Great for quick insights!
   - Percentiles & Real-World Applications

+**Day 37:**    Mastering Measures of Central Tendency
+  - Mean, Median & Mode – The Three Pillars of Central Tendency
+  - Mean vs. Median – When to Use What?
+  - When Are Mean & Median the Same?